Water Bridge Ferns

 Middle Bridge - 2008

 Many cats and dogs have made crossings of Middle Bridge, too.
-Rusty the red Border Collie, the 2008 Moosey dog, often does a mad dash when chasing a pigeon or a duck off the property.
-I'm surprised he hasn't fallen in the water.
+Rusty the red Border Collie, the 2008 Moosey dog, would do a mad dash over the bridge when chasing a pigeon or a duck off the property.
+Pebbles, my current black and white Border Collie, always likes to go first.
+Once, in an effort to beat her sister Winnie, she indeed did fall off the bridge - splash! into the water.

 Middle Bridge - 2002